tigerfarm/notifyweb/README.md

 Click "Create Twilio Notify binding".
     The Twilio Notify Binding id is displayed.
 ````
-The binding is created using the identity and the FCM message token(device address).
+The binding is created using the identity and the FCM message token.

 Sample run: